awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 AWS Control Tower sets up accounts, organizational units, and other resources on your behalf, but you are the owner of these resources\.
 You can change these resources within AWS Control Tower or outside it\.
 The most common place to change resources outside of AWS Control Tower is the AWS Organizations console\.
 This topic describes how to reconcile changes to AWS Control Tower resources when you make the changes outside of AWS Control Tower\.

-Renaming, deleting, and moving resources outside of the AWS Control Tower console can cause the console to become out of sync and display outdated information\.
-Some changes can be reconciled automatically\.
-Other changes require a repair to your landing zone to update the information that's displayed in the AWS Control Tower console\.
+Renaming, deleting, and moving resources outside of the AWS Control Tower console causes the console to become out of sync\.
+Many changes can be reconciled automatically\.
+Certain changes require a repair to your landing zone to update the information that's displayed in the AWS Control Tower console\.

+In general, changes that you make outside the AWS Control Tower console to AWS Control Tower resources create a state of *repairable drift* in your landing zone\.
+For more information about these changes, see [Repairable Changes to Resources](drift.md#repairable-changes-to-resources)\.

-****Tasks that require landing zone repair to reconcile your changes****
+****Tasks that require landing zone repair****
-+ Renaming a registered organizational unit \(OU\)
-+ Renaming an enrolled account
 + Deleting the Core OU *\(A special case, not to be done lightly\.\)*
 + Removing a shared account from the Core OU *\(Not recommended, requires help from AWS Support\.\)*